What Does an Applied Scientist Do? 2024 Career Guide

 2. Biomedical engineer

-You’ll need a bachelor’s degree in biomedical engineering or a similar engineering subject to enter this field.
+To enter this field, you’ll need a bachelor’s degree in biomedical engineering or a similar engineering subject.
 Experience in medical or lab settings is also helpful.
-It’s essential to choose a biomedical specialization that appeals to your interests and talents, so take the time to consider your motivations and what you’d like to work on, such as artificial limbs, to help people.
+It’s essential to choose a biomedical specialization that appeals to your interests and talents.
+Take time to consider your motivations and what you’d like to work on, such as artificial limbs, to help people.

 3. Statistician

-Becoming a statistician typically requires a bachelor’s degree in mathematics or statistics at a minimum.
-You’ll want to have experience with compiling sensitive data into reports.
-Many employers look for statisticians who also carry advanced degrees, as well.
+Becoming a statistician typically requires a bachelor’s degree in mathematics or statistics, at minimum.
+You’ll also want to have experience compiling sensitive data into reports.
+Many employers look for statisticians who also have advanced degrees.
 Statisticians often work within industries such as finance or business.

 Getting started with Coursera